-You can play a curatorial role on your activity by adding different voices, recruiting subject matter experts, and posing questions to generate discussion and highlight local knowledge.
-As virtual activities are not bound to a physical location, you may even consider inviting someone to join you from outside of New York to encourage inter-city dialogue.
-This can make for an even more dynamic activity!
+You can play a curatorial role on your walk by adding different voices, recruiting subject matter experts, and posing questions to generate discussion and highlight local knowledge.
+As virtual activities are not bound to a physical location, you may even consider inviting someone to join you from outside of New York to encourage inter-city dialogue for those types of formats.
+This can make for an even more dynamic walk!